aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-configuration/configuring-barcode-segments/_index.md

 String dataDir = "Your Document Directory";
 ```

-## Step 2: Create Barcode Generator
+## Step 2: Create Barcode Generator (Barcode Generator Code)

-Initialize the BarcodeGenerator with the desired barcode type and data.
+Initialize the `BarcodeGenerator` with the desired barcode type and data.
 In this example, we use `DATABAR_EXPANDED_STACKED` and provide sample data.

 ```java
 BarcodeGenerator generator = new BarcodeGenerator(EncodeTypes.DATABAR_EXPANDED_STACKED, "(01)98898765432106(3202)012345(15)991231");
 ```

-## Step 3: Set the Number of Columns
+## Step 3: Set the Number of Columns (Java Barcode Example)

 Configure the barcode to have multiple segments per row by setting the column property.
+This determines how many data groups appear side‑by‑side.

 ```java
 generator.getParameters().getBarcode().getDataBar().setColumns(6);
 ```

-## Step 4: Save the Barcode Image
+## Step 4: Save the Barcode Image (Save Barcode Image)

 Save the generated barcode image to the specified directory.
+The image will be created in PNG format by default.

 ```java
 generator.save(dataDir + "6segments.png");